 The Panda Crate from KiwiCo I look at as a grab bag.
 You essentially spend $8 per item to let your child test out a bunch of different stuff and discover their interests.
 From there you can get the Amazon dupes of the items that tend to last/engage toddlers better in my opinion.

 Panda Crate 100% wins in being the most affordable/budget subscription box option.
-However, don't be surprised if you need to supplement with other toys between 1-2 years old or if the 0-12 month old items don't last beyond your first child.
+However, don't be surprised if you need to supplement with other toys between 1 to 3 years old or if the 0-12 month old items don't last beyond your first child.

 With Lovevery Play Kits, we never felt like we “needed” anything else.
 When my daughter turned 1, I think we just asked for a toddler learning tower and our pikler triangle.
 At 18 months, we asked for a dollhouse and scooter she was obsessed with them.
 But as you saw in my toy rotation video, we basically only have Lovevery and KiwiCo toys and have never really bought anything outside of that.
 Everything we received from Lovevery is still in perfect condition and baby #2 gets to enjoy it.

-Read/Watch all my Lovevery Play Kit Reviews from the first year here!
+Read/Watch all my Lovevery Play Kit Reviews from the first year and beyond!

 Let's be honest, if you're paying $120 you probably want the items to last forever…